Oahu Fall Mini Sessions | Should I Book a Mini?

 4. When You Only Want a Few Mostly Posed Images

-Maybe you just need a few family portraits for your holiday cards or an updated wall photo.
-If you’re not looking for a full gallery of candid moments, mini sessions offer a perfect way to get the posed shots you need without the extra fuss.
+Maybe you just need a few family portraits for holiday cards or a wall update.
+If you’re not looking for a full gallery of candids, mini sessions offer a perfect way to get the posed shots you need without the extra fuss.

 5. Couples or Maternity Sessions

-Mini sessions are perfect for smaller, simpler sessions like a quick couple’s portrait or maternity photos.
-If you’re just looking for a handful of favorite images, a mini is all you need.
+Mini sessions work really well for smaller, simpler shoots like a quick couple’s portrait or maternity photos.

 6. Returning Clients

 If we’ve worked together before, your family knows the flow of a mini session, so there’s no need for much warm-up time.
-We can get straight into it and make the most of our time together.
+We can get straight into it and make the most of our time together for your Oahu mini session.

 Mini Sessions are Not Great For: